Internal radiotherapy safety

 - You might need to wear a condom during sex for a few months after internal radiotherapy for prostate cancer.
 This is in case a seed comes out during sex but this happens rarely

 The further away visitors and staff stand from you or your bed, the less radiation they are exposed to.
 This is because the levels of radiation fall very quickly as you move away from the radioactive source.

-You may be able to have your door open so that people can stop and chat as they pass by.
+You might be able to have your door open so that people can stop and chat as they pass by.
 This depends on the type of treatment you have.
 Hopefully you won't feel too cut off during the few days you are having your treatment.

-The radiotherapy safety measures can add to the fears you may already have about your treatment.
+The radiotherapy safety measures can add to the fears you might already have about your treatment.
 People are different in the way they handle their worries.
 Some find it easier to know everything about their treatment, while others like to know as little as possible.

 Being looked after in a single room can feel lonely.
 Some people find it frightening.
 It can help to talk to your nurses about your worries.
 They can reassure you.

-For radioactivity using implants, taking in some of your personal things can make the room feel more homely.
+For radiotherapy using implants, taking in some of your personal things can make the room feel more homely.
 Books, photographs and an ornament or two can brighten it up.
 You can also take in a mobile phone, laptop, electronic tablet or music player to make the time pass more enjoyably.